-Studies examining the association of post-transplant anemia with mortality yielded conflicting results.
-In a prospective cohort study, at the end of the follow-up period of 4 years anemia was associated with an increased risk of mortality (43).
-A retrospective analysis showed that every increase by 1 g/dl in Hb levels reduced mortality by 18% (44).
-Another retrospective series reported an association between post-transplant anemia at 12 months and an increased risk of mortality (45).
-Likewise, anemia shortly after KT (3-12 months) was associated with an increased risk of mortality up to 10 years'

-follow-up independently of kidney function (46).
-Both early and late PTA was associated with higher mortality at 4 years (4).
+Studies examining the association of posttransplant anemia with mortality yielded conflicting results.
+In a prospective cohort study, at the end of the follow-up period of 4-years anemia was associated with an increased risk of mortality.43 A retrospective analysis showed that every increase of 1 g/dL in the Hb levels reduced the mortality by 18%.44 Another retrospective series reported an association between posttransplant anemia at 12 months and an increased risk of mortality.45 Similarly, anemia shortly after KT (3-12 months) was associated with an increased risk of mortality up to 10 years of follow-up independent of kidney function.46 Both early and late post-transplantation anemia (PTA) were associated with a higher mortality rate at 4 years.4

-Other studies, however, did not confirm the association of post-transplant anemia with mortality.
-These include two retrospective studies, one with a follow-up of 8 years (3) and the other involving 887 KTRs evaluated at 12 months (47) and a prospective cohort study with a follow-up of 5 to 6 years (48).
+Other studies, however, did not confirm the association of posttransplant anemia with mortality.
+These include 2 retrospective studies, 1 with a follow-up of 8 years3 and the other involving 887 KTRs evaluated at 12 months,47 and a prospective cohort study with a follow-up of 5 to 6 years.48

-One possible explanation for the discrepancies between studies examining the correlation of post-transplant anemia and mortality is that in studies showing no association, most patients had mild anemia (mean Hb > 11 g/dl).
-Thus, in a cohort study of 1139 KTRs the association between anemia and mortality was related to severity.
-While severe anemia (Hb <11 g/dl) proved to be strongly associated with mortality, mild anemia was not (2).
+A possible explanation for the discrepancies between studies examining the correlation between posttransplant anemia and mortality rate is that in studies showing no association, most patients reported mild anemia (mean Hb concentration of >11 g/dL).
+Thus, in a cohort study of 1,139 KTRs the association between anemia and mortality rate was related to severity.
+Although severe anemia (Hb concentration of <11 g/ dL) proved to be strongly associated with mortality, mild anemia was not.2

-Treatment of Post-Transplant Anemia
+Treatment of Posttransplant Anemia

-The approach to anemia in a KTR should begin with a diagnostic workup to search for any underlying reversible cause (Figure 1).
-Having excluded or treated reversible causes of anemia, the recommended treatment for post-transplant anemia is iron preparations and/or ESAs.
+The approach to anemia in a KTR should begin with a diagnostic workup to search for any underlying reversible cause (Fig 1).
+Having excluded or treated reversible causes of anemia, the recommended treatment for posttransplant anemia is iron preparations or ESAs.